seppevs/wire-app/README.md

 Will be emitted when something went wrong during the wiring phase.

 ## Thanks
-The idea of the API comes from Dieter Luypaert
+The idea of the API comes from [Dieter Luypaert](https://github.com/moeriki).